pcrockett/backup/CONTRIBUTING.md

 automate the release process. _You don't need to use Conventional Commits for your day-to-day committing._ You just need to make sure all _pull requests_ have a Conventional Commit title.

-If you want to cut a new release, make sure you include the phrase `Release-As: x.x.x` in your pull request's final commit message. _Don't worry about bumping any version numbers in the source._ The Release Please bot will do that for you in a new release PR.
+If you did your Conventional Commits correctly, Release Please will have generated a correct "release" pull request for you.
+Once that PR is merged, a new release will be created and the `backup` build artifact will be added to it.

+However if you want to release with a specific version number, get a commit onto the main branch with the phrase `Release-As: x.x.x` somewhere in the commit message.
+That will instruct Release Please to modify its "release" PR with the correct version number.

 ## Testing